This is the 1st time I have sat down and thought about why I do what I do and thinking back to a very young age.

 I was attending VCU Virginia Commonwealth University and working on getting my degree in Business administration.
 This is when my parents moved to Oklahoma and sold their house in Virginia.
 I rented and moved into a basement apartment and attended school and ran my business from a rented storage unit.
 After about a year of living in the basement I found that I was failing out of school and I could not get myself up and motivated to get everything accomplished.
 That is when I was doing an odd job, I was digging out the foundation of a house in the old part Richmond Virginia.
 The lady I was working for told me about the harmful effort of molds and I was probably suffering from mold related fatigue, and poisoning.
 I went and discussed what I was doing with an old guidance counselor and how to get out of the basement and change what I was doing with my life.
 Through that he suggested that I consider the what I loved doing.
 I was not sure what he was asking me at 1st.
 I realized that I could go get a degree in Horticulture and work outside and with plants.
 I moved from the basement apartment and continued to consider options as I ran Thompson’s lawn care.
 I made the decision to move to Oklahoma and get my college degree in Horticulture.
 I had to get something done 1st.
 I had to sell my current customer and get them taken care of and I had to pay for all the equipment I had purchased.
 I also had to cut my moving costs by selling all me equipment.

 I found a buyer and went to work for him while I could research schools and horticulture programs.
 I moved to Oklahoma in 1992 and attend Oklahoma State University.
-I met my wife Shawna in 1993 at the college gym rock climbing wall, completed my degree in horticulture in 1995.
 Then I went to work for the best and biggest wholesale plant nursery east of the Mississippi.
 Or in the nation except for California.
 During this time, I worked on my MBA at North Eastern University in Tahlequah Oklahoma before moving to California.

 In 1999, I may another clear and direct decision to move to California and I worked for Village Nurseries as the production manager.
 Continuing my hunger and thirst for knowledge worked for a small nursery that offered me ownership in the company.
 This did not last long and I moved on to another landscape company as the GM.